-In a 2020 US survey, healthier ingredients and food items were the main areas where fast food eaters think restaurants can improve, with over 64% of people hoping for lower-calorie options.
+In a 2020 US survey, the main areas where people wanted to see an improvement were in terms of healthy ingredients and food items.
+Over 64% of people were also hoping for lower-calorie options.

 But consumers also want fast food chains to improve in other areas — and labor costs are a priority.
 Over 50% of respondents wanted to see fairer wages for fast food restaurant workers, highlighting the pressure to increase hourly rates.